1. Knowledge Base

 Campaigns can generate tracking links, set multiple targeting options, select revenue and payout, and set different goals and goal values.
 Campaigns can upload their creatives and everything else.

-Step 1: Basic Details
+Step 1: Basic Information

 • Title: Choose the relevant title for your campaign.

-• Description (Optional): This block can include inside details about the campaigns.
+• Description (optional): This block can include inside details about the campaigns.

-• KPI (Optional): KPI basically contains the necessary details about the different targeting that the publisher needs to take care of before bringing traffic on the same.
+• KPI (optional): KPI basically contains the necessary details about the different targeting that the publisher needs to take care of before bringing traffic on the same.

-b) Image Pixel - Multiple image pixels are being added at the Thank you page or the ending page, as soon the registration or the objective has been completed the image pixel is being fired and the conversion is recorded.
+b) Image Pixel - Multiple image pixels are being added at the Thank you page or the ending page, as soon the registration or the objective has been completed the image pixel is fired and the conversion is recorded.

-c) iFrame Pixel -A single pixel is added at the ending page.
-Hence when the page is reached during the objective the pixel fires, and the conversion is recorded.
+c) iFrame Pixel - A single pixel is added at the ending page.
+Hence, when the page is reached during the objective, the pixel fires, and the conversion is recorded.

-• Operating System: Choose any of the operating systems or all being used while accessing the campaign
+• Operating System: Choose any of the operating systems or all being used while accessing the campaign.

 • Default Landing Page Name: In case you are dealing with multiple landing pages, name the one that you will be using here as the default.

-• Thumbnail: Any thumbnail or image that you want to use for the campaign
+• Thumbnail: Any thumbnail or image that you want to use for the campaign.

-a) Conversions to track leads, acquisitions, actions, etc. and to pay your publishers based on CPA
+a) Conversions to track leads, acquisitions, actions, etc, and to pay your publishers based on CPA.

 b) Sale to track sales.
 Upsell any e-commerce product or when you want to pay your publisher on the basis of a percentage of revenue and to pay your publisher based on CPS.